burlachenkok/burlachenkok.github.io/_posts/2025-05-10-phd-defense.md

 ---

-Konstantin Burlachenko defended his Ph.D. in Computer Science at [King Abdullah University of Science and Technology (KAUST)](https://www.kaust.edu.sa/).
+On May 8, 2025, Konstantin Burlachenko defended his Ph.D. in Computer Science at [King Abdullah University of Science and Technology (KAUST)](https://www.kaust.edu.sa/).
+The full text dissertation "Optimization Methods and Software for Federated Learning" has been archived in the KAUST Repository at [http://hdl.handle.net/10754/704085](http://hdl.handle.net/10754/704085).

-This dissertation [*"Optimization Methods and Software for Federated Learning"*](https://cemse.kaust.edu.sa/events/by-type/phd-dissertation-defense/2025/05/08/optimization-methods-and-software-federated) identifies five key challenges in Federated Learning (FL), including data and device heterogeneity, communication issues, privacy concerns, and software implementations.
+The dissertation [*"Optimization Methods and Software for Federated Learning"*](https://cemse.kaust.edu.sa/events/by-type/phd-dissertation-defense/2025/05/08/optimization-methods-and-software-federated) identifies five key challenges in Federated Learning (FL), including data and device heterogeneity, communication issues, privacy concerns, and software implementations.
 More broadly, this work serves as a guide for researchers navigating the complexities of translating theoretical methods into efficient real-world implementations, while also offering insights into the reverse process of adapting practical implementation aspects back into theoretical algorithm design.

 The dissertation, titled [*"Optimization Methods and Software for Federated Learning"*](https://cemse.kaust.edu.sa/events/by-type/phd-dissertation-defense/2025/05/08/optimization-methods-and-software-federated) was defended before a distinguished committee of global experts: